colinleach/learning-track-doodles/r/concept-exercises/log-levels/.meta/design.md

 ## Out of scope

 - `grep()`, `regexexpr()` and `gregexpr()` are postponed to the `regular-expressions` concept.
-- Discussion of `lists` in return values, beyond the necessary minimum.
+- Discussion of `lists` as return values, beyond the necessary minimum.

 ## Concepts